Chronic Dry Eye Syndrome is more than just dry eyes.

 Don’t Let Dry Eyes Get in the Way of Your Life!

-Treatment for Dry Eyes By Our Lake Ronkonkoma Optometrists
+Treatment for Dry Eyes By Our Nesconset Optometrists

 If the cause of your dry eyes is something external or environmental, eliminating that cause may solve the problem and resolve the symptoms.
 Avoid dry environments, hair dryers, heaters and fans, (particularly directed toward the eyes) and smoky environments and wear eye protection such as wrap around glasses or goggles when in dusty or windy areas.
 Use a humidifier to add moisture to dry indoor air.
 If working on computer or watching television, make sure to blink purposefully as our natural tendency is to reduce our blink rate when staring at a screen.
 Also avoid rubbing your eyes as this can further irritate them.
 Staying hydrated by drinking at least 8 to 10 glasses of water per day can also help.